Philip P Eapen

 “A little sleep, a little slumber, a little clasping of the hands to rest, and thy poverty hath come as a traveler, and thy want as an armed man.” – Young’s Literal Translation

-While literal translations give us a feel of the Hebrew world, dynamic translations seek to minimize “the gap” between the text and the reader.
+While literal translations give us a feel of the Hebrew world, dynamic (meaning based) translations seek to minimize “the gap” between the text and the reader.
 It is always a good practice to check several versions of the Bible in your language in order to get a richer perspective.
 Fortunately, these versions are available online for free.

 We can further “mind the gap” by prayerfully following the three steps of inductive method in our pursuit of truth.
 The inductive method, as opposed to the deductive method, pays careful attention to the biblical text at hand.
 Instead of bringing external ideas to the text, the learner strives to unearth what’s already before her.